-This water and sewer services rate review will also address a number of other items:
+This report also addresses a number of other items:

 - There are some users of the water and sewer system that are not being fully charged for all the costs incurred by the system.
-This would include, for example, some residents outside of the municipal boundaries.
-These amounts in total are not material in terms of system costs, but in principle, all users should have a utility account with the City. - City contractors do not feel they are being adequately compensated for some service call-outs. - The City does not currently have over-strength matter regulations.
+This would include, for example, some residents outside of municipal boundaries.
+These amounts in total are not material in terms of system costs, but in principle, all users should have a utility account with the City. - City contractors do not feel they are being adequately compensated for some service callouts. - The City does not currently have over-strength matter regulations.
 This is discussed further in Section 7.3.

-The full terms of reference for InterGroup are reflected in Appendix A. It should be noted that modernizing the rate structure for a \$17 million water and sewer utility is a complex undertaking, incorporating substantial technical analysis based upon industry best practises.
+The full terms of reference for InterGroup are reflected in Appendix B. It should be noted that modernizing the rate structure for a \$18 million water and sewer utility is a complex undertaking, incorporating substantial technical analysis based upon industry best practises.
 While an effort has been made to ensure this document is as publicly consumable as possible, there is no avoiding the use of utility and accounting terms, methodology and analysis.
 With this in mind, the following report is structured as follows:

-- Sections 2, 3, 4 and 5 summarize the review of the revenue requirements, cost of service analysis and peer municipality comparisons for each utility. - Section 6 provides rate structure options, including the phased implementation of a new rate structure during an implementation period from 2024 through 2026.
-The potential bill impacts from proposed rates are also detailed here.
+• Sections 2, 3, 4 and 5 summarize the review of the revenue requirements, cost of service analysis and peer municipality comparisons for each utility.

-- Section 7 provides recommendations to the City with respect to updating relevant By-laws arising from the Project findings and ensuring information consistency between related By-laws.
+- Section 6 identifies the recommended rate structure, including a phased implementation over three years.
+The potential bill impacts from proposed rates are also detailed here. - Section 7 provides recommendations to the City with respect to updating relevant By-laws arising from the findings and ensuring information consistency between related By-laws.
 This section also provides recommendations on other matters included in the study terms of reference. - Section 8 provides a summary of findings and recommendations.